Charles Wolley-Dod: Wreckage

 Sassoon appeared before Parliament later that day on matters of national finance and was asked about the missing plane.
 He reported the loss of the plane and the crew and stated, "The cause of the accident is not yet determined.
 As far as we can ascertain there were rain and sleet moving eastward at the time over Belgium, but not general ice conditions."
 The plane had no deicing equipment.
 When MP Abraham Lyons asked, "Was this machine on a special mission or on part of the regular service?"
 Sassoon replied, "It was a regular service, I believe."

 At the time of Wolley-Dod's death, he was a resident of Horley, Surrey.
 Wolley-Dod's probate record stated that his date of death was 16 March.
-An important figure at Imperial Airways, why Wolley-Dod was on that flight over Germany remains unknown.
+An important figure at Imperial Airways, why Wolley-Dod was on a flight owned by the Railway Air Services and flying over Germany remains unknown.

 Legacy

 By 1929, Wolley-Dod had become well known for his sense of direction over Europe and rarely required the use of a map.
 In Beyond the Blue Horizon: On the track of Imperial Airways, Alexander Frater describes Wolley-Dod as "legendary".